Sync-CAPACITI/Spring_Bank_Management_System/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Async-Tech License.